programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 This lesson will explore a subset of documents from MICUSP: 67 Biology papers and 98 English papers.
 Writing samples in this select corpus belong to all seven MICUSP genres: Argumentative Essay, Creative Writing, Critique/Evaluation, Proposal, Report, Research Paper, and Response Paper.
 This select corpus [`.txt_files.zip`](/assets/corpus-analysis-with-spacy/txt_files.zip) and the associated [`metadata.csv`](/assets/corpus-analysis-with-spacy/metadata.csv) are available to download as sample materials for this lesson.
 The dataset has been culled from the larger corpus in order to investigate the differences between two distinct disciplines of academic writing (Biology and English).
 It is also a manageable size for the purposes of this lesson.

 **Quick note on corpus size and processing speed:** spaCy is able to process jobs of up to 1 million characters, so it can be used to process the full MICUSP corpus, or other corpora containing hundreds or thousands of texts.
 You are more than welcome to retrieve the entire MICUSP corpus with [this webscraping code](https://perma.cc/75EV-XDBN) and using that dataset for the analysis.
-However, if your computer has more limited processing power or memory, or if you choose to use the Google Colab version of this lesson, you may encounter lags in runtime or run out of memory when your code is trying to process larger corpora.

 ### Research Questions: Linguistic Differences Within Student Paper Genres and Disciplines
 This lesson will describe how spaCy's utilities in **stopword removal,** **tokenization,** and **lemmatization** can assist in (and hinder) the preparation of student texts for analysis.
 You will learn how spaCy's ability to extract linguistic annotations such as **part-of-speech tags** and **named entities** can be used to compare conventions within subsets of a discursive community of interest.
 The lesson focuses on lexico-grammatical features that may indicate genre and disciplinary differences in academic writing.